How long should a resume be? One page? Two pages? Does it even matter? We’re here to answer all your questions about resume length!

 Now, check out these two very different examples of server resume summaries.

 Expert Hint: This section comes at the top of your resume, but it’s best to write it last.
 It should work like a trailer for the rest of your food service resume.
 To make a good trailer, first have the rest of the contents ready and choose the best bits.

 3. Create Server Job Description That Stands Out

 Now, time for the main course.
 The meat and potatoes of your resume.
 Here’s how to make sure it’s as delicious as chateaubriand with dauphinoise.
 What?
 Your server resume description.

 - Jot down the most important server responsibilities and tasks.

-- Use those keywords: target your resume for the job description.
+- Use those resume keywords: write a targeted job description.

 - List your experience in reverse-chronological order (most recent position at the top, followed by the previous one, then the one before it, and so on).